Merikare

 Merikare (also Merykare and Merykara) was an ancient Egyptian pharaoh of the 10th Dynasty who lived toward the end of the First Intermediate Period.

 Purportedly inspired by the teaching of his father, he embarked on a semi-peaceful coexistence policy with his southern rivals of the 11th Dynasty, focusing on improving the prosperity of his realm centered on Herakleopolis instead of waging an open war with Thebes.
-His policy was not rewarded, and shortly after his death his kingdom was conquered by the Theban Mentuhotep II, marking the beginning of the Middle Kingdom.
+His policy was not rewarded, and after his death his kingdom was conquered by the Theban Mentuhotep II, marking the beginning of the Middle Kingdom.
 The existence of his pyramid has historically been ascertained, although it has not yet been discovered.

 Reign

 Biography

 According to many scholars, he ruled at the end of the 10th Dynasty in his middle-age, following a long reign by his father.
 The identity of his predecessor (the so-called "Khety III" who was the purported author of the Teaching for King Merikare) is still a question of debate among Egyptologists.
 Some scholars tend to identify Merikare's predecessor with Wahkare Khety.
 These sebayt ("teachings", in ancient Egyptian) – possibly composed during the reign of Merikare and fictitiously attributed to his father – are a collection of precepts for good governance.
 The text also mentions the eastern borders, recently secured, but still in need of the king's attention.
 In the text, Merikare's unnamed father mentions having sacked Thinis, but he advises Merikare to deal more leniently with the troublesome Upper Egyptian realms.

 Once crowned, around 2075 BCE, Merikare wisely resigned himself to the existence of two separate kingdoms (the Herakleopolite and the Theban ones) and tried to maintain the policy of peaceful coexistence achieved by his father.
 It seems that the period of peace brought a certain amount of prosperity to Merikare's realm.
 Some time later, the pharaoh was forced to sail up the Nile with his court on a great fleet.
 Once he reached Asyut, the king installed the loyalist nomarch Khety II, who succeeded his deceased father Tefibi; he also made restorations at the local temple of Wepwawet.
 After that, Merikare advanced farther upstream to the town of Shashotep, likely to quell a revolt, and at the same time as a show of force to the turbulent southern border areas.

-Merikare died in c.
-2040 BCE, a few months before the fall of Herakleopolis.
-Thus, the final defeat by the Thebans, led by Mentuhotep II of the 11th Dynasty, was likely inflicted upon an ephemeral, unnamed successor.
+William C. Hayes argues that Merikare was the fourth and penultimate king of the Tenth Dynasty, based on his reading of the Turin King List.
+However, his reconstruction of the king list is outdated.
+There is no break between the Ninth and Tenth Dynasties in the list, and there is only space for 18 names.
+The existence of a 19th ruler is purely reliant on the much later account of Manetho, which is based on already corrupted sources.